matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

 * Cancelled file uploads will still leak a partial file transfer to receivers who start to stream, which could be awkward if the sender sent something sensitive, and then can’t tell who downloaded what before they hit the cancel button
-* Small bandwidth overhead for the additional AEADs and block headers - probably ~16 bytes per block.
+* Small bandwidth overhead for the additional AEADs and block headers - ~32 bytes per block.
 * Out of the box it wouldn't be able to adapt streaming to network conditions (no HLS or DASH style support for multiple bitstreams)
 * Might not play nice with CDNs?
 (I haven't checked if they pass through Range headers properly)
+* Recorded E2EE SFU streams (from a [MSC3898](https://github.com/matrix-org/matrix-spec-proposals/pull/3898) SFU or LiveKit SFU) could be made available as live-streamed file transfers through this MSC.
+However, these streams would also have their own S-Frame headers, whose keys would need to be added to the `EncryptedFile` block in addition to the AES-GCM layer.

 ## Detailed proposal

 The file is uploaded asynchronously using [MSC2246](https://github.com/matrix-org/matrix-spec-proposals/pull/2246).

-The encrypted file block looks like:
+The proposed v3 `EncryptedFile` block looks like:

 ```json5
 "file": {